BigDataBiology/macrel/docs/usage.md

-Additionally to the prediction table, this mode also produces a contigs fasta file, and the two files containing general gene prediction coordinates and a fasta file containing the predicted and filtered small genes (<= 100 amino acids).
+Additionally to the prediction table, this mode also produces a contigs fasta file, and the two files containing general gene prediction coordinates and a fasta file containing the predicted and filtered small genes (&le; 100 amino acids).

 To run Macrel to get abundance profiles, you only need the short reads file and a reference with peptide sequences.
 Use the `abundance` subcommand: